Here’s a list of Digital Excellence Resources. If you have others to add, hospital please use the form below to add them!

 - Denise Zaccardi

 Sy Bounds is the Director of Innovation at the Chetwyn Rogers Community Technology Center on Chicago’s West Side.
-He is a community technologist, painting contracting specialist and scribe and hosted a popular radio show for many years at Triton Junior College.
+He is a community technologist, diet painting contracting specialist and scribe and hosted a popular radio show for many years at Triton Junior College.
 He blogs at The Blog Professor and is a featured speaker at community events in the Chicago area.

 Thom Clark, President Community Media Workshop

 During his 20-year career as Chicago’s community media guru, Thom Clark has built the Community Media Workshop into the country’s premier training organization for non-profit organizations who want to connect and engage effectively with local regional and national media organizations.
 The Workshop, in addition to its many training classes and workshops and its one-of-a-kind annual media conference, operates three well-regarded news websites and publishes a unique directory of Illinois media outlets that has no equal anywhere in America.
 A former seminarian and photographer, Thom was also the co-founder and first Executive Director of the nationally-regarded Chicago Rehab Network and is a frequent speaker on community media, new media technologies and media strategies on the local and national level.

 Pierre Clark, Co-Founder Chicago Digital Access Alliance